-For more information see the Occupational Therapy fact sheet.
+For more information see the Occupational Therapists fact sheet.

 Speech pathologists work with people who have communication or swallowing difficulties, such as those who are recovering from an accident or a stroke.
 They often work in a multidisciplinary team of professionals to assess and treat people with a range of difficulties.
 These may include problems with speech, voice, using and understanding language, fluency, reading, writing and swallowing (dysphagia).

 For more information see the Speech Pathologists fact sheet.

 What you eat and how much you eat can have a big impact on your overall health.
 Dietitians can provide you with food and nutrition information to help you improve your health and manage your lifestyle.
 Qualified dietitians also have the clinical training to change a person’s diet to treat or manage conditions such as diabetes, heart disease, overweight and obesity, cancer, food allergies and intolerances.
 When choosing a dietitian, look for someone with the Accredited Practising Dietitian (APD) credential.

 For more information see the Dietitians fact sheet.